Wolff-Parkinson-White syndrome explained

 WPW is treated based on your symptoms.

-You have the WPW pattern but have never had any episodes of tachycardia
+You have WPW pattern but do not have a fast heartbeat

 For many people with WPW syndrome, their episodes of a fast heartbeat are short, harmless and settle down on their own.
 You might not need any treatment if your symptoms are mild or rare.

-Even if you don’t need treatment, it’s important to go to all your appointments with your doctor or specialist.
+Even if you do not need treatment, it’s important to go to all your appointments with your doctor or specialist.
 They will regularly check how your heart is working to keep you healthy.
 If your specialist thinks you need treatment, they’ll discuss the options with you.

 - Holding your knees against your chest.